alphablogs/null/README.md

 <h1>What Is Cryptocurrency?</h1>

-<>Cryptocurrency is a digital asset designed to work as a medium of exchange.
+<p>Cryptocurrency is a digital asset designed to work as a medium of exchange.
 It uses cryptographic functions to conduct financial transactions.
 Through cryptography, it also controls and creates new units while verifies the transfer of assets.</p>

 <h2>The top cryptocurrency is Bitcoin, partly because it is the one that started it all.</h2>